pasqal-io/qermod/docs/index.md

 - `seed`: defaulted to `None`, for reproducibility purposes

-Noisy simulations go hand-in-hand with measurement protocols discussed in the [measurements section](measurements.md), to assess the impact of noise on expectation values.
+Noisy simulations go hand-in-hand with measurement protocols discussed in the [Qadence measurements section](https://pasqal-io.github.io/qadence/latest/tutorials/realistic_sims/measurements/), to assess the impact of noise on expectation values.
 In this case, both measurement and noise protocols have to be defined appropriately.
 Please note that a noise protocol without a measurement protocol will be ignored for expectation values computations.

 ```python exec="on" source="material-block" session="noise" result="json"